Head Dojo Instructor

 Murray attended several seminars with Maruyama Sensei while Sensei was still in Ki Society.
 For Murray, Maruyama Sensei formed the very model of what students should aspire to.
 At this point Sensei resigned from Ki Society and entered a temple for extended study.
 Whilst a major blow, this also meant Australian students were exposed to a series of excellent teachers such as Reed, Kataoka, Nonaka and Tamura Senseis.

 Tamura Sensei (9th Dan) in particular had a very strong influence on Murray.
-His blend of a strong martial component and advanced understanding and use of ki perfectly suited Murray’s own inclinations.
+His blend of a strong martial component and advanced understanding and use of ki and the hidden-in-plain-sight Principles of Ueshiba Sensei perfectly suited Murray’s own inclinations.
 Tamura Sensei’s dojos were a living example of a how to live a life with ki, and were simultaneously skilful, joyful, tolerant, committed and serious.
-Advice and guidance from Tamura Sensei and also from Kataoka Sensei (8th Dan) have played the major part in Murray’s development.
+Advice and guidance from Tamura Sensei and also from Kataoka Sensei (8th Dan) played the major part in Murray’s development.